 Much of Saving Mr. Banks plays out on our recognition factor about Mary Poppins.
 The amusement in the film is in seeing Emma Thompson’s P.L.
 Travers disapproving of just about every aspect of the classic we are familiar with from the inclusion of animation to all the familiar songs, the way the Banks house should look, even to Mr Banks having a mustache.
 There are all manner of cute in-jokes, like her saying she will have “a spoonful of sugar” with her tea.
 The writing in the way the battle reflects her memories of her childhood and how these eventually reconcile at the end is very well done.
 The film gets an enormous emotional uplift out of finally seeing her give in and the charm of the scene with her dancing with Jason Schwartzman.
 There film also achieves a very nice sense of period with perfect recreations of LAX and Disneyland the way it looked back during the 1960s without having to resort to cliches ie. characters turning on tv’s and being instantly bombarded by the formative events of the period.

-Saving Mr. Banks is the fifth film from director John Lee Hancock who had previously made the non-genre likes of The Rookie (2002), The Alamo (2004), The Blind Side (2009) and subsequent to this The Founder (2016).
+Saving Mr. Banks was the fifth film from director John Lee Hancock who had previously made the non-genre likes of The Rookie (2002), The Alamo (2004), The Blind Side (2009) and subsequent to this The Founder (2016).
 The script for Saving Mr. Banks comes from British writer Kelly Marcel, daughter of Terry Marcel, the British director of the cheap fantasy film Hawk the Slayer (1980).
-Kelly Marcel was previously creator/producer on the tv series Terra Nova (2011) and next signed on as writer of the adaptation of Fifty Shades of Gray (2015).
+Kelly Marcel was previously creator/producer on the tv series Terra Nova (2011) and subsequent to this wrote the adaptation of Fifty Shades of Gray (2015) and the Marvel Comics film Venom (2018).
 Her script for Saving Mr. Banks apparently sat on the Hollywood Black List of best unproduced screenplays.